-As a locally owned and operated computer training school in St. Louis, MO, offering a variety of computer education programs, Premier Knowledge Solutions is pleased to offer a comprehensive program for veterans receiving funding from the Post 9/11 GI Bill.
-This complete computer and IT training includes a variety of IT programs for individuals interested in using their Post 9/11 GI Bill benefits to start or forward a career in the IT industry.
+As a locally operated computer training school in St. Louis, MO, Premier Knowledge Solutions is pleased to offer a broad selection of technical training programs for veterans entitled to Veteran Education Benefits through GI Bill® programs.
+PKS training programs are eligible both Montgomery (Chapter 30) and the Post 9/11 (Chapter 33) GI Bill® funding, as well as other GI Bill Benefits such as Chapter 1606 (Reserves), Chapter 35 (Dependents/Spouses of Deceased or 100% Disabled Veterans) and Chapter 1607 (REAP).
+PKS programs offer a variety of IT training options for individuals interested in using their GI Bill® benefits to start or forward a career in the IT industry.
 Our available training programs range from networking to project management to security to programming and more.

-Apply for your Post 9/11 GI Bill Benefits & begin your new career with Premier Knowledge Solutions -St. Louis comprehensive IT training!
-Please complete VAF-22-1990 Application for Education Benefits and then submit your completed form online.
+Apply for your GI Bill® Benefits & begin your new career with Premier Knowledge Solutions -St. Louis comprehensive IT training!

-With our Post 9/11 GI Bill training, we can accept partial funding or complete funding depending on your available benefits.
-If you are interested in our Post 9/11 GI Bill training programs, please call us today.
-Each Post 9/11 GI Bill student will be appointed their own Learning Advisor who will guide them through the application process all the way to program completion.
+With our GI Bill® training, we can accept partial funding or complete funding depending on your available benefits.
+If you are interested in our GI Bill® training programs, please call us today.
+Each GI Bill® student will be appointed their own Learning Advisor who will guide them through the application process all the way to program completion.

-Our Post 9/11 GI Bill training programs, taking place at our St. Louis Learning Campus, are scheduled on a rolling basis, which allows for enrollment throughout the year.
+Our GI Bill® training programs, taking place at our St. Louis Learning Campus, are scheduled on a rolling basis, which allows for enrollment throughout the year.
 So call our computer training office today to register for an IT training program!

 - CompTIA A+ Certification Program (60 Contact Hours)

 - Application Power User Certificate Program (98 Contact Hours)

 - Certified Information Systems Security Pro (CISSP) Certification Program (37.5 Contact Hours)